CAVE-PNP/116-stefan-rass/max_notes/isabelle.md

 Importing `Main` (a part of `HOL`) gives access to many classical mathematical definitions and results, including a.o. the natural numbers, sets, and lists.
 `Complex_Main` is an extension including the real numbers and beyond.
-In the absense of reasons against it, importing one of these is highly recommended as a baseline (see `prog-prove.pdf`).
+In the absence of reasons against it, importing one of these is highly recommended as a baseline (see `prog-prove.pdf`).

 For more information and advanced concepts see [Sessions](#sessions).